symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 How to create an escrow contract with Catapult
 ==============================================

-Normalizing the previous description into Catapult related concepts:
+Normalizing the previous description into |codename| related concepts:

 * **contractual arrangement**: A new type of transaction called :ref:`AggregateTransaction <aggregate-transaction>`.

 * **third party receives and disburses money**: There is no third party, we are going to use blockchain technology.

-* **primary transacting parties**: Catapult accounts will represent the participants.
+* **primary transacting parties**: |codename| accounts will represent the participants.

 * **conditions agreed to by the transacting parties**: When every participant signs the AggregateTransaction.